pikatchu/closedsource/book/0130-factions.md

 He knew better than to argue with someone who had just lost a loved one.

-Brielle didn’t wait for a response.
+Brielle didn't wait for a response.

-"It's true that us Catonians wouldn’t put an implant in a boy!" she said bitterly.
+"It's true that us Catonians wouldn't put an implant in a boy!" she said bitterly.
 "Only a Lecunist would do that!"

-Elias’ expression darkened, but he held his tongue.
-He could see it in her face—this wasn’t the time for a debate.
+Elias' expression darkened, but he held his tongue.
+He could see it in her face—this wasn't the time for a debate.

 But the words stung.